jonesbs12/MogsNotes/README.md

 To install MogsNotes, follow these steps:

-1. Download the latest release from the [releases page](https://github.com/yourusername/MogsNotes/releases).
+1. Click the code dropdown.
+Download ZIP
 2. Extract the files to your Windower 4 addons directory.
-3. Add `mogsnotes` to your Windower 4 script.
+3. Add `mogsnotes` to your Windower 4 script. lua load mogsnotes

 ## Usage